inphobia/lggr-clone/docs/docker.md

 ## data subfolder

-The data subfolder will be used by the mysql container.
+The *data* subfolder will be used by the mysql and syslog containers.
-We create an empty folder mysql for storing the database between restarts of the container.
+We create an empty folder *mysql* for storing the database between restarts of the container.
-Within the initdb folder we copy the three setup sql files for initial creation of the db structure.
+Within the *initdb* folder we copy the three setup sql files for initial creation of the db structure.

     root@www1 ~/dockers/lggrdemo/data # ls -la
     drwxr-xr-x 4 root root 4096 Dec 12 11:54 .
     drwxr-xr-x 4 root root 4096 Dec 12 11:47 ..
     drwxr-xr-x 2 root root 4096 Dec 12 10:57 initdb
     drwxr-xr-x 5  999 root 4096 Dec 12 11:51 mysql
+    drwxr-xr-x 2 root root 4096 Dec 12 16:34 syslog

+### MySQL init data

     root@www1 ~/dockers/lggrdemo/data/initdb # ls -la
     drwxr-xr-x 2 root root 4096 Dec 12 10:57 .